Nihilantropy/Basic-CI-CD/README.md

 3. Configure GitLab:
    - Access GitLab at http://gitlab.local:8080
    - Set up a user and create a project
-   - Configure webhooks for Jenkins integration
+   - Configure integrations for Jenkins automation

 4. Configure Jenkins:
    - Access Jenkins at http://localhost:8081